boulder-on/JPassport/README.md

 Similar to JNA, you declare a Java interface that is bound to the external C library using method names.
 The goal of this project is to provide a JNA-like experience for anyone wanting to access native code.

 JNA is a much more mature project than this one and, it supports Java 8 and earlier.
-I am NOT a JNA expert.
-JPassport was able to build on new language features to make this library (hopefully) simpler to use (ex.
-I think my struct support is cleaner because I could rely on the formal structure of records).
+JPassport was able to build on new language features to make this library (hopefully) simpler to use.
 If you cannot use a recent Java version then JNA is your best bet.
 However, if you can use a recent JRE then this library is much lighter weight than JNA (100 kb vs 3+ MB) and the programing should be simpler for many cases.
 I also hope that in simple cases, changing to JPassport from existing JNA code shouldn't be